 3- Go through the holes you left open.

 You are all done!
-These steps are very easy and simple to follow, but they will make a huge difference in the way your shoes feel!
-You will notice an immediate difference and feel so much more stable and secure when walking or running.
+These steps are very easy and simple to follow, but they make a huge difference in the way your shoes feel!
+You will notice an immediate difference and feel a lot more stable and secure when walking or running.

-The Best Way To Tie Shoes For People With Wide Feet
+The Best Way to Tie Shoes for Women with Wide Feet

 You can use the same shoe tying method describe above if you have wide or extra wide feet.
 However, it’s important that if someone has wide feet or a high instep, to relieve the pressure from the widest part of the feet.

 This is something we all have experienced.
-However, when our shoes are becoming untie often, we must find a way to prevent this from happening, since for example we don’t want to stop running to tie our shoes all the time.
+However, when our shoes are becoming untied often, we must find a way to prevent this from happening, since for example we don’t want to stop running or exercising to tie our shoes all the time.

-There is a particular shoelace style I use that it has proven to be the most effective when it comes to keeping your shoelaces tied.
-These shoelaces are made by New Balance and they are called the “bubble shoe laces”.
+There is a particular shoelace style I use that has proven to be the most effective when it comes to keeping your shoelaces tied.
 They come with an adjustable grip for a performance fit and they come in a variety of bold patterns and colors.

-it’s important to get the correct length when choosing shoe laces, since a shoelace that is too small will give you a hard time every time you are trying to tie them, and a shoelace that is too long might make you fall since you might step on it and trip.
+It’s important to get the correct length when choosing shoe laces, since a shoelace that is too small will give you a hard time every time you are trying to tie them, and a shoelace that is too long might make you fall since you might step on it and trip.
+If you are unsure how long your shoelaces should be you need to check how many eyelets (shoe holes) are in your shoes and based on that number order the length shown in the image below:

-Below you can find a selection of the best “bubbles shoes laces” made by New Balance!
+Below you can find a selection of the most durable shoelaces:

 The Easiest Way To Teach Kids Tie The Shoes – It Takes Less Than 30 Seconds!